WICG/raw-clipboard-access/explainer.md

 ##
 **Alternative: Use a new array type instead of ClipboardItem**

 Although ES2015 [preserves](https://www.stefanjudis.com/today-i-learned/property-order-is-predictable-in-javascript-objects-since-es2015/#2-strings-that-are-no-integers-) object property insertion order for string properties, this is not true of strings that parse to integers.
-Therefore, continuing to use ClipboardItem with the bracket notation necessitates excluding any clipboard type that parses directly to an integer.
+Therefore, continuing to use `ClipboardItem` with the bracket notation necessitates excluding any clipboard type that parses directly to an integer.

 Arrays clearly specify ordering regardless of the data in the array, and could more explicitly express the ordering of Clipboard Representations written to the clipboard.
 An array of pairs (2-object arrays) could very explicitly specify the (1) order of clipboard items, of (2) string key types and value blob data.
-Raw Clipboard Access could therefore use a new RawClipboardItem type, with array pairs, to specify ordering of writing to the system clipboard, instead of using ClipboardItem.
+Raw Clipboard Access could therefore use a new `RawClipboardItem` type, with array pairs, to specify ordering of writing to the system clipboard, instead of using `ClipboardItem`.
 This also means that integer keys could be supported.

 This was decided against to simplify and minimize the API surface, by avoiding creating yet another Clipboard-specific object, which would only be used for Raw Clipboard.
 Additionally, no clipboard types supported by Windows and MacOS should parse directly to an integer anyways.
 Therefore, the potential use case is extremely limited, and would dramatically increase the complexity with minimal gain.